thermotools/thermopack/README.md

 ![](https://thermotools.github.io/thermopack/assets/graphics/readme_intro.gif?raw=true)

-Thermopack is available for everybody, free of charge under the MIT/Apache 2.0 open-source licenses.
+Thermopack is available for everybody, free of charge under the Apache 2.0 open-source licenses.
 Thermopack is written in FORTRAN to handle heavy numerical computations associated with process and computational fluid dynamics (CFD) simulations.
 The thermodynamic framework is easily interfaced from C/C++ and also contains a flexible Python wrapper to make scripting easy.

 # Table of contents
   * [Please cite](#please-cite)